A Russian

-Russian spacecraft spinning out of control towards Earth
+spacecraft that is spinning out of control towards Earth after a

 "We're abandoning the resupply mission and working on options for scuttling the ship," he added.